Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

-Cryptographic games can be used to prove security and privacy properties of cryptographic protocols.
-They consist of a challenge-response game in which the adversary selects the inputs for a protocol, and is given the output and two alternative outcomes $s$ and $s'$ after the protocol has been executed.
-The adversary then has to determine whether $s$ or $s'$ is the correct outcome.
-The adversary has an advantage if they can do this with a probability that is non-negligibly greater than $\frac{1}{2}$, that is, if their probability is better than a random guess~\citep{juels_defining_2009}.
-The security or privacy property under investigation holds if the adversary's advantage is smaller than a negligible function $\epsilon(k)$ ($k$ is a security parameter).
+The classic definition of semantic security can be used to prove privacy properties of cryptographic protocols.
+To this end, a challenge-response game, or cryptographic game, is set up in which the adversary selects the inputs for a protocol and is given the output and two alternative outcomes $y_1$ and $y_2$ after the protocol has been executed.
+The adversary then has to make an estimate, $x$, indicating whether $y_1$ or $y_2$ is the correct outcome $x^*$.
+The adversary has an advantage if they can do this with a probability that is non-negligibly greater than $\frac{1}{2}$, that is, if their probability is better than a random guess~\cite{juels_defining_2009}.

-The computational privacy metric uses a cryptographic game with negligible advantage, while unconditional privacy uses an advantage of zero~\citep{hermans_new_2011}.